mpdf/mpdf.github.io/what-else-can-i-do/images.md

 <img src="image.jpg" style="width:90mm;" />  // Can also use CSS
 {% endhighlight %}

-Images for which the size is not defined&nbsp;are output at a default dpi set in the <span class="filename">config.php</span> file:
+Images for which the size is not defined are output at a default dpi set in the <span class="filename">config.php</span> file:

 {% highlight php %}
 $this->img_dpi = 96;